btholt/complete-intro-to-containers-v2/lessons/04-dockerfiles/E-layers.md

 ---
+description: >-
+  Learn how Docker optimizes build processes by reusing cached layers and rebuilding only what has changed, like with the COPY instruction.
+Discover strategies to speed up container-building, such as breaking COPY into multiple instructions for efficient npm ci runs in Node.js applications.
+keywords:
+  - Docker optimization
+  - container building
+  - npm ci optimization
+  - speed up Docker builds
 ---

 Go make any change to your Node.js app.
 Now re-run your build process.
 Docker is smart enough to see the your `FROM`, `RUN`, and `WORKDIR` instructions haven't changed and wouldn't change if you ran them again so it uses the same layers it cached from the previous but it can see that your `COPY` is different since files changed between last time and this time, so it begins the build process there and re-runs all instructions after that.
 Pretty smart, right?
 This is the same mechanism that Docker uses when you pull a new container to download it in pieces.
 Each one of those corresponds to a layer.